uwasystemhealth/VM3000-Microphones/README.md

 This project involves the design, build and testing of a microphone array prototype which implements a pair of Vesper VM3000 MEMS microphones.

-This repository and the time_domain_beamforming repository (https://github.com/uwasystemhealth/time_domain_beamforming) contains all relevant files for the VM3000 PDM microphone array beamforming project.
+This repository and the time_domain_beamforming repository - https://github.com/uwasystemhealth/time_domain_beamforming contains all relevant files for the VM3000 PDM microphone array beamforming project.

+All collected test data can be found in the time_domain_beamforming repository